- Code SCOM3007

 Requisite and Incompatibility

-Assumed Knowledge12 units of 1000 level SCOM courses, and/or experience conducting science communication/outreach projects
+18 units of 2000 level SCOM courses, and/or experience conducting science communication/outreach/engagement projects, or public science programs/events

 Tuition fees are for the academic year indicated at the top of the page.